torbsd/torbsd.github.io/resources.md

 ### Materials ###

-* A one-page [informational flier](materials/flier-bsd.html) providing an overview of __TDP__ for a *BSD audience.
+* A one-page [informational flier](materials/flier-bsd.html) providing an overview of __TDP__ for a BSD audience.
 It's a call for engagement without explaining the case for using the *BSDs.
+The flier should print out on a single page.